ci4rail/docs/docs/user-docs/_lyve/lyve-demo-kit-rev-0/ip-network-setup.md

 Ensure the tracelet is connected to the power bank and the power bank is turned on.

 On your PC, open a command prompt and ping the tracelet's IP address: `ping 192.168.55.2`.
 You should receive replies from the tracelet.

+**WARNING** "mdns" (zero IP configuration) is not yet implemented in the io4edge-cli for windows.
+Therefore, you cannot use the io4edge-cli "scan" command and you cannot use the device-id to address the tracelet.
+You must use raw IP addresses.
+{: .notice--warning}